Skip to Content

 Custom API

 Custom APIs expose a Harmony operation for consumption.
-An operation must first be created and deployed to Harmony and can be any Cloud Studio or Design Studio operation.
-The existing operation is then referenced during the configuration of the Custom API and is called and consumed by an API consumer.
-Custom APIs are routed through Harmony Agents (either Cloud Agent Groups or Private Agents).
+An operation must first be created and deployed to Harmony and can be any Integration Studio or Design Studio operation.
+The existing operation is then referenced during the configuration of the custom API and is called and consumed by an API consumer.
+Custom APIs are routed through Jitterbit agents (either cloud agent groups or private agents).

 Note